-Dr. Priebe’s laboratory studies immunity to the bacterial pathogens Pseudomonas aeruginosa and the Burkholderia cepacia complex, with the long-term goal of developing vaccines and immunotherapies.
-Techniques used in his group span multiple fields, including microbiology, molecular biology, genomics, cellular and molecular immunology, and animal models of infection.
+Dr. Gregory Priebe’s research focus is on the prevention of hospital-acquired infections, which he pursues through leadership in patient safety and quality efforts, through clinical research on ventilator-associated pneumonia (VAP) and ventilator-associated events (VAE), and through basic research on bacterial genomics and vaccines.
+Dr. Priebe’s basic research lab studies the Gram-negative bacteria Pseudomonas aeruginosa, Stenotrophomonas maltophilia, and members of the Burkholderia cepacia complex, all with the long-term goal of developing vaccines and new antimicrobials.
+Techniques used in the Priebe lab span multiple fields, including microbiology, molecular biology, bacterial genomics, cellular and molecular immunology, and animal models of infection.

 In parallel with his bench research program, Dr. Priebe runs the Critical Care Infection Prevention Program (CCIPP) at Boston Children’s Hospital.
 The CCIPP consists of the Nosocomial Infection Oversight Committee (NIOC), which oversees healthcare-associated infection surveillance and infection prevention practices for the hospital’s 4 ICUs, and the Translational Research for Infection Prevention in Pediatric Anesthesia and Critical Care (TRIPPACC) Program, which is a multidisciplinary research group of investigators in pediatric critical care medicine, bacterial pathogenesis, infectio.